opensearch-project/project-website/_posts/2021-11-29-plugins-intro.markdown

 * `getRoles` - Implement additional DiscoveryNodeRole’s.
 * `getAdditionalIndexSettingProviders` - Implement additional index level settings for newly created indices.

-Custom plugin interfaces define their new extension points for plugins to hook onto.
-For example, [Engine Plugin](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/plugins/EnginePlugin.java) interface which could be used to provide additional implementations to the core engine exposes a hook to [node bootstrap](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/node/Node.java#L577) after the plugin is loaded to load the custom `engineFactory` and [Index Service](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/indices/IndicesService.java#L763) overrides it if plugin chooses to override.
+Custom plugin interfaces can define new extension points for plugins to hook onto.
+For example, the [Engine Plugin](https://github.com/opensearch-project/OpenSearch/blob/main/server/src/main/java/org/opensearch/plugins/EnginePlugin.java) interface could be used to provide additional implementations to the core engine, expose a hook to [node bootstrap](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/node/Node.java#L577) to load the custom `engineFactory` and the [Index Service](https://github.com/opensearch-project/OpenSearch/blob/1.2/server/src/main/java/org/opensearch/indices/IndicesService.java#L763) overrides it if plugin chooses to override.

-## How do Plugins work?
+## How do plugins work?

 As you might have used plugins in the OpenSearch bundle.
-There are two parts for plugins to work with OpenSearch.
-a.
-Installing a plugin.
+There are two parts for plugins to work with OpenSearch: Installing a plugin, and Loading a plugin.
-b.
-Loading a plugin

 ### Installing a plugin

-The OpenSearch bundle comes with a tool `./bin/opensearch-plugin` which helps to install a plugin.
+The OpenSearch bundle comes with a tool `./bin/opensearch-plugin` which installs a plugin.
 [PluginCli](https://github.com/opensearch-project/OpenSearch/blob/main/distribution/tools/plugin-cli/src/main/java/org/opensearch/plugins/PluginCli.java) reads and validates `plugin-descriptor.properties` file packaged with every plugin.
-For example, the OpenSearch security plugin defines [plugin-descriptor.properties](https://github.com/opensearch-project/security/blob/main/plugin-descriptor.properties) file which defines a bunch of parameters, and the tool verifies if it is using the compatible version of OpenSearch, and the dependencies are present.
+For example, the OpenSearch security plugin defines the [plugin-descriptor.properties](https://github.com/opensearch-project/security/blob/main/plugin-descriptor.properties) file which defines a bunch of parameters, and the tool verifies if it is using the compatible version of OpenSearch, and the dependencies are present.

-Also, the tool verifies `plugin-security.policy` file, which is defined by the plugin which needs additional security permissions.
-For example, the OpenSearch security plugin defines many permissions like file read/write, classloading or networking that it needs through [plugin-security.policy](https://github.com/opensearch-project/security/blob/main/plugin-security.policy) file.
+Also, the tool verifies the `plugin-security.policy` file, defined by the plugin which needs additional security permissions.
+For example, the OpenSearch security plugin defines many permissions like file read/write, classloading or networking that it needs through the [plugin-security.policy](https://github.com/opensearch-project/security/blob/main/plugin-security.policy) file.
 These permissions are managed via Java Security Manager and have more details later in this post.

 After the tool validates the plugin, it copies all jars into `plugins` directory.
 By default, opensearch-min artifact does not package any plugins including the [native plugins](https://github.com/opensearch-project/OpenSearch/tree/main/plugins) which exist in the OpenSearch code base.